CASA Volunteer of the Month – Dana and Kathy Crow – A Volunteer Power Couple

 Volunteer Your Time to Change a Child’s Life

 Nobody longs for a safe and loving family more than a child in foster care.
-As a court-appointed special advocate CANO CASA volunteer, you are empowered by the courts to help make this dream a reality.
+As a court-appointed special advocate CASA volunteer, you are empowered by the courts to help make this dream a reality.
 You will not only bring positive change to the lives of these vulnerable children, but also their children and generations to come.
 And in doing so, you will enrich your life as well.

 What Do CASA Volunteers Do?